Educational Opportunities

-The Center is excited to offer our first set of programs for the summer of 2023.
+The Center is excited to have offered our first set of programs in the summer of 2023.
 The four presented below were created with the express intent meeting the needs that were presented most often throughout our survey research.
 All our offerings are intended to help ministers, theologians and concerned Catholics serve the unique needs of their communities.
 As such, these are continuing education offerings that help perfect an individual's existing skills.
 For traditional graduate offerings please see here.
-Registration is available here or at the icon at the end of the page.

 The Center believes in making high-quality theological insight accessible to all.
 For those seeking financial assistance, please email doyle@ai.edu to receive support.